Hot Shelter downgrades

 The entrance to the final area looks a bit richer on the Dreamcast thanks to its more complex lighting:

-To avoid rendering issues involving transparent models, the middle part of the slope was made opaque in SADX, which also made the lights inside the slope invisible:
+To avoid (possibly) rendering issues involving transparent models, the middle part of the slope was made opaque in SADX, which also made the lights inside the slope invisible:

 The room where you fight E-105 Zeta has lost neon blue decorations, and Zeta’s textures suffer from recompression.
 In addition, Zeta’s base animation (the tubes that move vertically) is missing in SADX.